On Uncertainty Calibration for Equivariant Functions: Invariant and Equivariant Regression Calibration

 where $(\cdot)^2$ is applied element-wise.
 Unless otherwise stated, we will use the version of GENCE specified in \cref{eq:ENCE}.
 We further distinguish by using $\GENCE$ for \cref{eq:ENCE} and $\GENCESQ$ for \cref{eq:alt_ENCE}.

 As we did for classification, we will omit the limit $\varepsilon \to 0$ in \cref{eq:ENCE} and \cref{eq:alt_ENCE} for brevity, but continue to assume the expression is well defined when $r(s) \neq 0$ and $X$ has a Hausdorff measure $\mathcal{H}$.
 We assume that the function space $\mathscr{H}$ is arbitrarily expressive except that it is constrained to be invariant with respect to a group $G$.
 That is to say, it is a universal approximator for compactly supported $G$-invariant functions.

+We adopt $\GENCE$ and $\GENCESQ$ as calibration metrics because it enables us to continue our strategy of bounding calibration errors by noting that the calibration function is equivalent to a fiber-wise error, but note that alternative frameworks such as coverage based metrics are also compelling.
+In particular, extending \cite{dobriban2025symmpi} to cases of symmetry mismatch would serve as a complement to this work.